 The Institute for Justice’s litigation team for this case consists of Institute for Justice Senior Attorney Richard Komer, who will argue the case before the High Court, as well as IJ Attorney and co-lead counsel Erica Smith and IJ Senior Attorneys Michael Bindas and Tim Keller.

 About the Institute for Justice

-The Institute for Justice is the national law firm for protecting educational choice.
-Since its founding 25 years ago, the Institute has successfully defended school choice programs in numerous state supreme courts, intermediate courts of appeal and trial courts, as well as twice before the U.S. Supreme Court.
+The Institute for Justice is the nation’s leading law firm protecting educational choice.
+Since its founding in 1991, the Institute has successfully defended school choice programs in numerous state supreme courts, intermediate courts of appeal and trial courts, as well as twice in the U.S. Supreme Court.

 Journalists seeking more information about this case may visit https://ij.org/case/espinoza-v-montana/ or contact: